Nurseries Online

 Useful as a specimen in the garden border, or planted as a low growing border plant or hedge.
 Regarded as drought tolerant once established

-C. alba var. pannosa is even lower growing species.
 Little pruning is required although some gardeners will pinch back new growth to help create a denser habit.
-Propagation is from cuttings or layering.
+Correa alba can be pruned to shape as well as to promote a bushy growth habit.
+Light pruning is best.

 Correa alba var. pannosa